Skip to main content

 5+ Nuts and Beans for Kidneys Study

-The "Five Plus Nuts and Beans for Kidneys" study, Deidra C. Crews, MD, ScM, Edgar R. Miller, MD, PhD, and Anika Hines, PhD, MPH, focused on improving kidney health through dietary interventions.
+The "Five Plus Nuts and Beans for Kidneys" study, led by Deidra C. Crews, MD, ScM, Edgar R. Miller, MD, PhD, and Anika Hines, PhD, MPH, focused on improving kidney health through dietary interventions.
 The study promoted the consumption of at least five servings of fruits and vegetables, including nuts and beans, to support kidney function.
 By involving the community in dietary changes and incorporating their perspectives, the study aimed to address health disparities and encourage sustainable, healthy eating practices, particularly in underserved populations.

 The study incorporated Photovoice, which allowed community members to visually express how dietary changes, like increasing fruits, vegetables, nuts, and beans, impacted their kidney health and overall well-being.